wiremock/wiremock.org/src/content/docs/dotnet/settings.md

 ### DisableRequestBodyDecompressing
 Disable support for GZip and Deflate request body decompression. (default set to false).

+### DisableDeserializeFormUrlEncoded
+Set to true to disable FormUrlEncoded deserialization when processing requests. (default set to false).

 ### HandleRequestsSynchronously
 Handle all requests synchronously.
 This could solve some issues when running multiple unit tests using 1 WireMock.Net instance. (default set to false).

-### ThrowExceptionWhenMatcherFails
-Throw an exception when a [Matcher](https://github.com/WireMock-Net/WireMock.Net/wiki/Request-Matching#matchers) fails because of invalid input. (default set to false).

 ### PreWireMockMiddlewareInit
 Action which is called (with the IAppBuilder or IApplicationBuilder) before the internal WireMockMiddleware is initialized.
 [Optional]